snehalyutika/cse15l-lab-reports/lab-report-1-week-2.md

          $ ssh cs15lsp22zz@ieng6.ucsd.edu

-    4. Since this is likely the first time you’ve connected to this server, you will probably get a message like this:
+    4. Since this is likely the first time you’ve connected to this server, you will probably get a message like in the following image.

+    5.  type yes and press enter, then give your password.
+The whole interaction should look something like this once you give your password and are logged in.

         ![Image](ssh.png)

-    5.  type yes and press enter, then give your password.
-The whole interaction should look something like this once you give your password and are logged in:

 ----------------------------------------------------------